jbiason/blog/content/quotes/random/index.md

 > "Seeing is believing.
 You wouldn't have seen it if you hadn't believed it."

 > "The world is an 8000 mile in diameter spherical pile of shit."

+> "Insanity is hereditary.
+You get it from your kids."